-MODULE EN: Enforcemen t CHAPTER EN-9: Cancellation of Registration
+MODULE EN: Enforcement CHAPTER EN-9: Cancellation of Registration

-EN-9.2.1 The CBB is of

-The CBB is conscious of the impact of revoking the registration of actuaries and loss adjusters.
+- EN-9.2.1 The CBB is conscious of the impact of revoking the registration of actuaries, loss adjusters and appointed representatives.
 Such assessments are carefully reviewed in light of all the relevant facts.
-In reaching a decision to cancel the registration, the CBB will consider the extent to which the factors set out in Chapter AU-4 have not been met.

-- EN-9.2.2 The CBB will normally consider as grounds for the revocation of registration the following events affecting an actuary or loss adjuster: - (a) The conviction by a court, whether in Bahrain or elsewhere, for a crime affecting honesty; - (b) A bankruptcy declaration by a court of law: - (c) A court ruling that the actuary's or loss adjuster's legal capacity is totally or partially impaired; or - (d) The sanction by a professional body of a fine, suspension, expulsion or censure.
+In reaching a decision to cancel the registration, the CBB will consider the extent to which the factors set out in Chapter AU-4 have not been met. - EN-9.2.2 The CBB will normally consider as grounds for the revocation of registration the following events affecting an actuary, loss adjuster or appointed representative: - (a) The conviction by a court, whether in Bahrain or elsewhere, for a crime affecting honesty; - (b) A bankruptcy declaration by a court of law: - (c) A court ruling that the actuary's, loss adjuster's or appointed representative's legal capacity is totally or partially impaired; or - (d) The sanction by a professional body of a fine, suspension, expulsion or censure.

-MODULE EN: Enforcemen t CHAPTER EN-9: Cancellation of Registration
+MODULE EN: Enforcement CHAPTER EN-9: Cancellation of Registration

-EN-9.
-3 Procedur e EN-9.
-3 .1 All proposals to cancel a registration are subject to a thorough review of all relevant facts and must be approved by an Executive Director of the CBB.
-EN-9.
-3 .2 Once approved within the CBB, a notice of intent is issued to the registrant concerned, setting out the basis for the decision.
+EN-9.3 Procedure EN-9.3.1 All proposals to cancel a registration are subject to a thorough review of all relevant facts and must be approved by an Executive Director of the CBB.
+EN-9.3.2 Once approved within the CBB, a notice of intent is issued to the registrant concerned, setting out the basis for the decision.
 The notice of intent will describe the factual circumstances and the CBB's rationale for the proposed cancellation.
-EN-9.
-3 .3 The registrant has 30 calendar days from the date stated in the notice in which to appeal the decision.
+EN-9.3.3 The registrant has 30 calendar days from the date stated in the notice in which to appeal the decision.
 The appeal should be addressed to the Executive Director that has approved the proposal for cancellation.
-EN-9.
-3 .4 If representations are made, then the CBB has 30 calendar days from the date of the representation in which to consider any mitigating evidence submitted and make a final determination.
+EN-9.3.4 If representations are made, then the CBB has 30 calendar days from the date of the representation in which to consider any mitigating evidence submitted and make a final determination.